bwogit/CI_PP1_OCMII/README.md

 12. As the site owner, I want our users to be able to contact us
 13. As the site owner, I want our users to be able to stay in touch with us

+## Design

+### Design Choices

+I designed the site as a means to empower the Caribbean native both at home and abroad.
+Too long has the tragic history of the region shaped our lives!
+Each picture is telling a specific story and there are almost no words required.
+Furthermore, each image description will enhance the feeling of empowerment the user gets when using the website!
+It is about technology, future, embracing the change and control our destiny.

+### Colour

+The website is sober and non-aggressive.
+The site is purposely neutral with dark grey and light grey being the common colours.
+The advantage of this choice of colours is to make the pictures jump.
+The focus of teh user is always on the pictures and information the websites provides.

+### Fonts

+I used Lexend for the body and Montserrat for headings.
+Both fonts are dyslexia friendly.

+### Structure

+The structure of the page follows a well-known recognizable pattern.
+Logo on the left and navigation bar on the right.
+The website consists of four separate pages:
+- A Main page with a picture that show the sun rising on a new Caribbean that has embraced new technologies
+- An About page which explains the goals of the OCMii
+- An Events page with upcoming events and description
+- A Contact Us page with a form, a google map and address information to contact the OCMii

+### Wireframes